spkelevra/darkslip/README.md

 # darkslip

-darkslip is a simple, opinonated markdown editor for quick scratch notes.
+darkslip is a simple, opinionated markdown editor for quick scratch notes.
 Focused on text-only use at this time.

  Like many, I've become accustomed to taking scratch notes in a private Discord.
 This aims to emulate that experience, but keep things simple, local, and in markdown for easy transfer to other platforms.